websterday/websterday-ws/README.md

-Bookmarks WS
+Websterday WS
 ============

 > Save your links for later

-Bookmarks WS is a simple REST API to manage links organized into folders.
+Websterday WS is a simple REST API to manage links organized into folders.
 It is part of a global project to help you to remember where you browse.

 The other parts are available at :

-Bookmarks Front - The front end part of the project (not yet available)
+[Websterday](https://github.com/websterday/websterday.git) - The front end part of the project

-[Bookmarks Extension](https://github.com/thisIsNotCamelCase/bookmarks-ext) - The Chrome extension to automatically save the links and set the destination folder
+[Websterday Extension](https://github.com/websterday/websterday-ext.git) - The Chrome extension to automatically save the links and set the destination folder

 ## Database